GameboxSystems/Firmware-Update-Install-Scripts/README.md

 - Computer with Windows 10/11 installed
 - Xilinx ISE Labtools
-  - Installer download link file found in "STEP 2" folder in GameboxFlashingToolPackage.zip
+  - Installer download link file found in "STEP 2" folder in this repo
   - AMD/Xilinx Account creation required to start downloading
 - Corresponding FWUPD\_\*\*\*.mcs firmware file for your product where \*\*\* is the product and firmware version
   - [Click here for the FPGA firmware update repo on GitHub](https://github.com/GameboxSystems/Gamebox-Product-Firmware-Updates)